What are your charges?

 Do you provide different activities for children just before they start school?

 When planning all our activities we take into account the child’s individual needs and this applies whether they are 2 or 4 years old.
 It is therefore not necessary for us to have a separate set of activities just before they go to school.
 All children are valued equally and their progress is carefully monitored and assessed to ensure they reach their full potential.
-Children all develop in different areas of learning at varying speeds and this is recognised at Little Bears Pre-Schools.
+Children all develop in different areas of learning at varying speeds and this is recognised at Little Bears Pre-School.

 What qualifications do the staff hold?